 Obituary here.
 More evidence of Mother Nature stockpiling for a savage winter.
 Berries still clinging tenaciously to the bush through to mid November.

-Update for 19th Nov ( Saturday 18th evening revision ) ; @ make-it-up-as-we-go-along Met Office – don’t you and your supercomputers ever get tired of being wrong?
+Update for 19th Nov ( Saturday 18th evening revision ) ; @ play catch-up-as-we-go Met Office? – leaves one wondering whether (ptp) their supercomputer gets weary of getting 4 day forecasts wrong?

 … in other words

-– in other words PLAY SAFE by forecasting a bit of everything ( with low confidence ) #GeniusMetOffice
+– play safe by forecasting a bit of everything? ( with low confidence ) #GMetOffice

-Make-it-up-as-we-go along BBC forecasters ( much like BBC itself) never admit when they get it wrong.
+Playing catch-up-as-we-go.. forecasters ( much like BBC itself) very rarely admit when they get it wrong.
 Rain forecast for southern England.
-Actual weather turns out to be heavy snowfall across southern England.
+Actual weather for the day turns out to be heavy snowfall across S. England.